Optimal Attention Temperature Improves the Robustness of In-Context Learning under Distribution Shift in High Dimensions: Acknowledgements

-We acknowledge that this work is supported partially by TÜBİTAK under project 124E063 in ARDEB 1001 program.
-We extend our gratitude to TÜBİTAK for its support.
-S.D. is supported by an AI Fellowship provided by KUIS AI Center and a PhD Scholarship (BİDEB 2211) from TÜBİTAK.
+This work is supported in part by TÜBİTAK under project 124E063 within the ARDEB 1001 program, and we gratefully acknowledge their support.
+S.D. is further supported by an AI Fellowship from the KUIS AI Center and a PhD Scholarship (BİDEB 2211) from TÜBİTAK.